-Bonus: For an even more heart-pounding experience, soar through the air on a 230-metre (755-foot) zipline and soak up a view like you’ve never seen before from 100 metres (330 feet) above the ground!
+Bonus: For an even more heart-pounding experience, soar through the air on a 230-metre (755-foot) zipline and soak up a view like you’ve never seen before from 100 metres (330 feet) above the ground (not available in 2023)!
 Even though the zipline is on a steep slope and you’ll be travelling at up to 50 km/h (30 mph), you’ll have plenty of time to admire the village of Percé as well as Percé Rock and Bonaventure Island in the Gulf of St. Lawrence.

 What: A national historic site of Canada and a Québec heritage site showcasing some 3000 species and varieties of plants in various theme gardens

 Where: Grand-Métis, 40 km (25 mi.) east of Rimouski (Gaspésie)

 The best time to visit: Early June to early October.
 Every visit leads to new discoveries since different flowers bloom throughout the growing season depending on the species.